OliverGilan/olivergilan.github.io/content/blog/Thoughts on the Future of the Cloud.md

 ---
-title: "How to Create a Blog from Scratch with Hugo"
+title: "Thoughts on the Future of Cloud"
 date: 2022-07-06T00:00:00-00:00
-draft: true
+draft: false
 ---